martijns/EveSettingsCompanionApp/README.md

 ## Installation

-The application can be found in the Microsoft Windows Store.
-Link will be added later.
+The application can be found in the [Microsoft Store](https://www.microsoft.com/store/productId/9PPD8RDCSD9Z?ocid=pdpshare).

 Alternatively, you can build the application in Visual Studio from source.